Slash-495/GST-RAG/README.md

 ## 📖 Overview

-**Roznamcha** (named after the traditional legal day-book / dispatch ledger) is an enterprise-grade Legal Artificial Intelligence system engineered to demystify the complexities of India's Goods and Services Tax (CGST, IGST, UTGST, and SGST Acts & Rules).
+**Chambers & Infrastructure** is an enterprise-grade Legal Artificial Intelligence system engineered to demystify the complexities of India's Goods and Services Tax (CGST, IGST, UTGST, and SGST Acts & Rules).

 It pairs **Hybrid Dense-Sparse RAG** with **Computer Vision Document Intelligence** to solve two major enterprise tax compliance hurdles:
 1. **Statutory Interpretability**: Answering complex legal tax queries in plain language with exact section, sub-section, rule, chapter, and page-level citations from official legislative gazettes.